finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ![After assets get compression](/images/after-compression.png)

-Did you notice any diferrent?
-Well, take a look at size.
-It improve so much, all the response size now much smaller than before.
-For example our `vendors` js file, before it get compressed, the file size is **158kb**, now after all our assets get compressed, the size is only **43.7kb**.
+Did you notice any difference?
+Well, take a look at the size.
+It improves so much, all the response sizes now much smaller than before.
+For example, our `vendors` JS file, before it gets compressed, the file size is **158kb**, now after all our assets get compressed, the size is only **43.7kb**.
 What a save!

-Again, we improve the perfomances and we help our user saving so much their data plan everytime visit our site, because we always send our assets as small as possible.
+Again, we improve the performances and we help our user saving so much their data plan every time visit our website because we always send our assets as small as possible.

 Now, we reach the end of the tutorial.
-In my opinion **Razzle** really help to set up Server side rendering React app with ease.
-It also give us freedom to customize our app like customize the **webpack** or **babel** configuration to do whatever we want!
+In my opinion, **Razzle** really helps to set up Server-side rendering React app with ease.
+It also gives us the freedom to customize our app like customize the **webpack** or **babel** configuration to do whatever we want!

 So, what do you think about **Razzle**?